 Related: Best Goalie Masks For Protection

-The Bauer Pro pants are brand new for 2020.
+The Bauer Pro pants are brand new for this year.

 Choosing a second place for this list was difficult for me but I decided to go with Bauer’s Pro pants.
 Bauer throughout the years has put a lot of work into their goalie lineup and the Bauer Pro pants are a result of that.
 These pants are loaded with protection but don’t lack in the mobility department.
 The thighs of the pants have what is called Curv Composite protection in them which depletes any chance of a stinger.